terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/03_Quick_Start.md

 - [ ] `app.lang` includes all 14 languages (untranslated languages filled with English)
 - [ ] Icon is in SVG format, stored at `/images/icons/<appid>.svg`
 - [ ] systemd service file `User` is not `root`
-- [ ] Version number is strictly incremented and consistent across `config.ini` and `DEBIAN/control`
+- [ ] Version number increases numerically and is consistent across `config.ini` and `DEBIAN/control` (recommended — the platform does not validate this, but the App Center detects updates by comparing versions)
-- [ ] Full install/start/stop/uninstall workflow tested on a real TNAS device or alternative testing environment (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options))
+- [ ] Full install/start/stop/uninstall workflow tested on a real TNAS device or alternative testing environment (see [Chapter 6 · Development Environment](06_Development_Environment.md#68-testing-environment-options))

 > 💡 **No TNAS hardware?** No problem.
 You can develop and test TOS applications without owning a physical TNAS device.
-As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options)), alternatives such as Ubuntu 22.04 VM or a remote testing device work just as well.
+As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#68-testing-environment-options)), alternatives such as Ubuntu 22.04 VM or a remote testing device work just as well.

 ## 3.4 Common Pitfalls to Avoid